elocitytechnologies/elocity/docs/AdminGuide/Assets/ManagingLocations.md

 Navigate to **Assets** > **Location Management**.
 The following screen appears, which displays a comprehensive list of locations along with the associated details in a tabular format:![Managing Locations](img/ManagingLocations.png)

 ## Filtering Locations
-You can filter and view only limited number of locations using the following filters:
+You can filter and limit the number of locations you want to view using the following filters:
 - **Locations** - Select one or more locations from the drop-down list.
 - **States** - Select one or more states from the drop-down list.
 - **Cities** - Select one or more cities from the drop-down list.